GPU instances¶

 ---|---|

-Work mostly in sequence.
-Several cores and very good task switching give the impression of parallelism but a CPU is fundamentally designed to run one task at a time. |
+Generally work in sequence.
+Many cores and good task switching give the impression of parallelism but a CPU is fundamentally designed to run one task at a time. |

-Are designed to work in parallel.
-A vast amount of cores and threading managed in hardware enables GPUs to many simple calculations at once. |
+Designed to work in parallel.
+A large amount of cores and threading managed in hardware enables GPUs to perform many calculations at once. |

-Are designed for task parallelism. |
+Designed for task parallelism. |

-Are designed for data parallelism. |
+Designed for data parallelism. |

-Have a small amount of cores that can complete a single complex tasks at a very high speed. |
+Have a small amount of cores that can complete a single complex tasks at a high speed. |

-Have a large amount of cores that work in tandem on computing many simple tasks. |
+Have a large amount of cores that work in tandem on computing many tasks or calculations in parallel. |

 Have access to a large amount of (by comparison) slow RAM at a low latency.
-CPUs are therefore latency (operation) optimised. |
+CPUs are latency (operation) optimized. |

-Have access to a (by comparison) small amount of very fast RAM at a higher latency.
-GPUs are therefore throughput optimised. |
+Have access to a (by comparison) small amount of fast RAM at a higher latency.
+GPUs are throughput optimized. |

-Have a very versatile instruction set, allowing it to execute complex tasks in fewer cycles but creates overhead in others. |
+Have a versatile instruction set, allowing it to perform complex tasks in fewer cycles but is bad at some other tasks. |

-Have a limited (but highly optimised) instruction set which can execute the tasks its designed for very efficiently. |
+Have a limited (but highly optimized) instruction set which can perform the tasks its designed for efficiently. |

-Tasks switching is not used, lots of serial data streams are processed in parallel from A to B. |
+Tasks switching is not used, processes serial data streams in parallel from A to B. |

-Would always work for any given use case but may not provide good enough performance for some tasks. |
+Would always work for any given use-case but might not provide good enough performance for some tasks. |

-Would only be a valid choice for some use cases but would in those cases provide very good performance. |
+Would only be a valid choice for some use-cases but would in those cases provide good performance. |

 In summary, for applications such as machine learning (ML), artificial intelligence (AI) or image processing, a GPU would likely provide a 50x to 200x increase in performance over a typical CPU doing the same work.
-Using a GPU, however, requires and adaptation to the APIs available from the GPU manufacturer.
-Binero cloud provides GPUs from Nvidia, supporting among others OpenCL and CUDA.

 Setting up a GPU instance¶